The Audio Buzz Blog

 If you get into that bad habit you will spend more time looking for the right project than you will do editing it.

-You also have to set a suitable location, create a clearly named folder for your project before you start.
+You also have to set a suitable save location; create a clearly named folder for your project before you start.

-How to use Adobe Premiere Pro - New Project Window
+How to use Adobe Premiere Pro - an image of the import media screen

 When working with video, you discover just how quickly disk space can be eaten up.